ts1359-dev/WastewaterNutrientOptimization/README.md

 WITH THE SMALLEST XERROR.

 2. Leveraging on constrained ordination methods, identify "constraining variables" that may be prominent drivers for effluent ammonia and nitrate concentration behaviors.
+- 535 OBSERVATIONS BY 34 POSSIBLE DRIVERS.
+- 535 OBSERVATIONS BY 2 VARIABLES TO BE PREDICTED.
+- DATA STANDARDIZATION WAS PERFORMED ON BOTH DATASETS.
+- DIMENSIONALITY REDUCTION USING VIF.
+- MLR FITTING
+- PERFORM PCA ON PREDICTING MATRIX